arcionlabs/arcion-docs/content/docs/sources/source-setup/Db2/Db2_MQ_KAFKA.md

 ## Obtain the dependency files
 Arcion Replicant requires the Db2 JDBC driver as a dependency.
 If you use [IBM MQ to store CDC logs](#configure-cdc-logs-and-monitoring), you must also obtain the MQ Java client files.

-Click the following buttons to download the appropriate versions of the JDBC and client files.
+Click the following buttons to download the appropriate versions of the JDBC driver and client files.
 After downloading, put the JAR files inside the `lib/` directory of your [Replicant self-hosted download folder]({{< ref "docs/quickstart/arcion-self-hosted#download-replicant-and-create-replicant_home" >}}).

 {{< button href="https://repo1.maven.org/maven2/com/ibm/db2/jcc/db2jcc/db2jcc4/db2jcc-db2jcc4.jar" >}}Download IBM Db2 JDBC driver{{< /button >}}